Considerations for Selecting Mobile Device Management Technology

 MDM solutions have evolved from managing applications, profiles, and/or policies for mobile devices.
 MDM became the foundation for Enterprise Mobility Management (EMM), which added authentication, security management, and dedicated content.
 EMM combines the following facets:

-- MDM: Handles enforcing security policies and profiles and provides the ability to remote control devices, tracking of the device, and wiping the device when it is either lost or stolen.
+- MDM: Handles enforcing security policies and profiles and provides the ability to remote control devices, tracking of the device, new device deployment, and wiping the device when it is either lost or stolen.

 - Mobile Application Management (MAM): Deals with the installation, update, configuration, and uninstallation of corporate applications.